cuygur/explorewanchain/staking/common-operations.md

 Various common staking operations may be accessed from the [MyWanWallet](https://mywanwallet.io) web wallet.

-Make certain to select the 'WAN Testnet' network in the upper right corner.
+Make certain to select the 'Mainnet' network in the upper right corner.

 Click on the 'Contracts' page and select the 'Staking' contract from the 'Select Existing Contract' drop down menu.